tshi04/NATS/tools/newsroom_process/README.md

 #### Create data and vocabulary

-We will create the dataset which will be used as the input of textsum.
+We will create the dataset which will be used as the input of NATS.
 ```
 python3 process_data_vocab.py
 ```